 Economics graduates obtain jobs through various avenues, leading to placements with a wide range of firms and organizations.
-On-campus recruitment opportunities include the fall & spring Eller Expo and Career Showcase, hosted by the Eller College, and the fall & spring "Career Days", hosted by UA Student Engagement & Career Development.
+On-campus recruitment opportunities include the fall and spring Eller Expo and Career Showcase, hosted by the Eller College, and the fall and spring "Career Days", hosted by Arizona Student Engagement & Career Development.

 A sample of employers that hired Eller Business Economics majors for full-time placement in Spring 2016 through the Eller Professional Development Center: